jenkinsci/sysdig-secure-plugin/README.md

 For agents using pods and containers provided by the Kubernetes cloud plugin, the environment variables are defined in the pod template.

-Go to the Kubernetes plugin configuration (*Manage Jenkins -> Manage Nodes and Clouds -> Configure Clouds).
+Go to the Kubernetes plugin configuration (*Manage Jenkins -> Manage Nodes and Clouds -> Configure Clouds*).

-There, check the *Pod template details** to display the available pod templates:
+There, check the *Pod Template details* to display the available pod templates:

 ![Pod template details](docs/images/PodTemplateConfig.png)